galeone/db-gen/README.md

 Anyway, it works.

 The project shoud be openend and runned into Eclipse.
 The configuration is done editing the src/tables.txt file (is intuitive) and the Main class.

+The only thing you have to do is configure properly the src/config.json file.